mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 ```

 ## Conclusions
-This post looked at a lot.
-Thanks for reading.
+In this post, we did a deep dive on two of the most common abstract data types: stacks and queues.

 Best,<br>
 Matt

 ## Footnotes
 #### [1.
 Creating stacks](#creating-stacks)
-The linked list in our `Stack` class has an underscore in front, signaling to other developers that this attribute should be considered [private](https://stackoverflow.com/questions/2620699/why-private-methods-in-the-object-oriented) and not called direclty outside the class.
+The linked list in our `Stack` class has an underscore in front, signaling to other developers that this attribute should be considered [private](https://stackoverflow.com/questions/2620699/why-private-methods-in-the-object-oriented) and not called directly outside the class.
 But Python doesn't enforce this rule; we can easily modify the contents and wreak havoc.

 {% include header-python.html %}
 ```python